emad-elsaid/emad-elsaid.github.io/Product Change Workflow.md

 ![](/public/8d3f1569c0ca00a3f1c45986f588cbb30a3b47bf627fbf69759ad07905075232.jpg)

+#checklist

-The following is a dump of the steps I should take and knowledge I should have when I'm asked for a product change:
+The following is a dump of the steps I should take and the knowledge I should have when I'm asked for a product change:

 # General understanding